Dogs of the World

 Oh yes, here are some of our faves:

-Oh yes, I’ve started writing the How to make your own cigarette cards feature that some people, somewhere might find useful.
+I’ve started writing the How to make your own cigarette cards feature that some people, somewhere might find useful.
 Admittedly it’s a specialised requirement.
 The accurate double-sided printing with a cheap inkjet printer part of it might just help!

 You won’t have to buy another dog name tag for ten years.
 Guaranteed.
 There are minor Ts&Cs, but we will keep your dog safely tagged.
 For at least ten years.
 Even if your dog swaps its name tag for food.
 Guaranteed.